2023 Most Popular Mental & Social Health Services Associate Degree Trade Schools in the Middle Atlantic Region

 Full Mental & Social Health Services at Onondaga Community College Report

-Montgomery County Community College landed the #10 spot in the 2023 rankings for the most popular associate degree mental & social health services programs.
-Montco is a moderately-sized public school located in the large suburb of Blue Bell.
+Montgomery County Community College did quite well in this year’s ranking of the most popular places for mental & social health services students to get a associate degree.
+It came in at #10 on the list.
+Montco is a medium-sized public school located in the large suburb of Blue Bell.

 About 86% of the students majoring in mental health services at the school are women while 14% are male.